SOLAR PROJECT TITLE GUIDELINES

 Damage or Enforced Removal – Land Under Development

-Insures against damage if there is encroachment by any improvements onto adjoining land.
-This includes in the case of enforced removal.
+Insures against damage if there is an encroachment by any improvements onto adjoining land.
+This includes the case of enforced removal.

-Some land improvements do not constitute real property because they can be severed from the land without causing material injury to land or improvement.
+Some land improvements do not become a part of the real property because they can be severed from the land without causing material injury to land or improvement.
 This endorsement protects against the loss of said improvements.